Frequently Asked Questions

 • What equipment do you use?

-I’ll never recommend tools that are designed to punish your dog, such as prong collars, e-collars, choke collars, etc. These are completely unnecessary, even for dogs who have serious behavior issues.
+I’ll never recommend or use tools that are designed to punish your dog, such as prong collars, e-collars, choke collars, etc. These are completely unnecessary, even for dogs who have serious behavior issues.
 If you’ve used these in the past (or even in the present), I won’t shame you or lecture you for it.
 I once used them, too.

 • What makes this "modern" training?